 Key Findings for Cursor’s Web Fetch Behavior, Cursor-interpreted

-5. Capture model's full text response and observations as the interpreted-finding;
+- Capture agent’s full text response, observations as the interpreted-finding;

 Platform Limit Summary